-Our rules, and examples, are clearly displayed around the school.
-Our rules are always expressed positively.
-This underlines our understanding that children learn best within positive, trusting relationships.
-Adults recognise their changing role from assertive to supportive care, developing pupil's insight and language of sensations and emotions, building understanding of self within a community based on inclusion and acceptance.
 Our positive approaches to behaviour involve us 'noticing' and rewarding good choices, being explicit in descriptive feedback and praise, providing reward as reinforcement.
-Trauma Informed Schools, our 'SCARF' PSHE curriculum (Safety, Caring, Achievement, Resilience, Friendship) all provide examples of skills and vocabulary for adults to use to encourage learning in this way.
+Trauma Informed Schools, Action for Happiness resources and SCARF (our PSHE programme of study) all provide examples of skills and vocabulary for adults to use to encourage learning in this way.